Student Conduct FAQs

 Sanctions are assigned based upon the nature of the misconduct, its impact on the community, individual student factors, and any prior discipline history.
 Administrative sanctions may include a formal warning, a period of probation, or some kind of separation from the University among other options.
-Additionally, an educational program or component will typically be included in order to further help the student learn and grow as he or she moves forward from the incident.
+Additionally, an educational program or component will typically be included in order to further help the student learn and grow as they move forward from the incident.
 If, at the conclusion of the conduct conference, the respondent believes that one or more of the sanctions that were assigned are not justified by the nature of the violation or are not within the guidelines of the University for the charge, and the sanction is conduct probation with transcript notation or a form of separation, the respondent may contest the sanction and request a sanction review.
 See Contesting a Charge or Sanction.

 - What happens if I don't cooperate with the conduct process?

 It behooves you to participate in the process so that your voice may be heard and information you feel is important may be considered.
 However, you may refuse to participate actively.
 In that case, a decision will be made based on the information the case manager has, and if it is determined you are responsible, charges and sanctions will be assigned to you.
 You would still have the opportunity to challenge the outcome through a sanction review (depending on the sanction) or a hearing.
 See Contesting a Charge or Sanction.